bkavuncu/GDO/README.md

 * Allow division of cave into multiple sections
 * Allow on-demand deployment of app instances on those sections

+## Effective Immediately: Master will only contain stable and tested merges, all branches and commits will converge on Dev branch, get tested on Preprod and pushed to master to be deployed on Prod.

 ## [Check out the Wiki](https://wiki.imperial.ac.uk/display/DG/Home)